rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 56. Add a new code AppError.ts, to centralize error with message and status code
 57. Ass AppError in files to lessen res.status much.
 58. Update errorandler too.
+59. Add error.ts in utils folder, for cleaner controller code and standardized error responses.